NextronSystems/thor-manual/usage/special-scan-modes.rst

 ``collector.log`` containing logging information for the module execution (e.g. timestamps, hashes, filesize, ...)

-The artifacts which are collected per default can be seen with ``--collector-print-config``.
+The artifacts which are collected per default (GLOB patterns) can be seen with ``--collector-print-config``.
 To change the default settings use ``--collector-config <file>``.

 .. tip::